 Sell Paper Daisies

-Use the daisy paper icons to create a fun Daisy Days display: Each daisy paper icon includes a coupon for a discount on Daisy Days merchandise.
+Use the daisy paper icons to create a fun Daisy Days display.
 Order daisy paper icons for your event.

 Organize a Dress-down or Spirit Day